arendsee/2023-12-11-mtu/index.md

 Please check [the lesson homepage]({{ site.incubator_lesson_site }}) for a list of lesson sections and estimated timings.
 {% endif %}

-{% comment %}
-Edit/replace the text above if you want to include a schedule table.
-See the contents of the _includes/custom-schedule.html file for an example of how one of these schedule tables is constructed.
-{% endcomment %}

 {% if site.pilot %}
 The lesson taught in this workshop is being piloted and a precise schedule is yet to be established.
 The workshop will include regular breaks.
 Please [contact the workshop organisers](#contact) if you would like more information about the planned schedule.
 {% endif %}

 <hr/>

-{% comment %}
-SETUP

-Delete irrelevant sections from the setup instructions.
-Each section is inside a 'div' without any classes to make the beginning and end easier to find.

-This is the other place where people frequently make mistakes, so please preview your site before committing, and make sure to run 'tools/check' as well.
-{% endcomment %}

 <h2 id="setup">Setup</h2>